In this week’s Friday 5, we’re sharing our favorite Wes Anderson films.

 …and the soundtracks

 Besides adoring Anderson’s genius visual worlds, the musical curation for his movies are spot on and deceptively surprising.
 He made me love movie soundtracks.
 I didn’t know Mark Mothersbaugh outside of Devo and then discovered his brilliance in punctuating key moments (musically) in The Royal Tenenbaums.
-This pretty much sums it up and this is going to be dangerous.
+This pretty much sums it up.